 Next, we need a law that governs the gas itself.
-More precisely, a law that governs how the volume of the gas is connected to its pressure – this is called an equation of state.
+More precisely, we need a law that governs how the volume of the gas is connected to its pressure – this is called an equation of state.
 For that, we need to recognize what kind of process is happening here.

 Since we are describing sound, we know that one vibration of the air column takes only a fraction of a second.
-So we can assume the process is too fast for heat to be exchanged between the air particles.
+We can assume the process is too fast for heat to be exchanged between the air particles.
 Any thermodynamical process where no heat is exchanged is called adiabatic.
 An adiabatic process is governed by the following equation of state:

 where is just a number, depending on what kind of gas we have.
 For dry air at 20°C or 68°F, we have

 Now comes the technical part where I have to work with this equation.
 What I’ll do is reformulate this into an equation that describes the motion of the column – meaning it gives us .
 Only the mathematically adept people will be able to follow this part, as I don’t want to simplify and thus take away from it.
 Anyone else, just don’t worry about it or scroll down :)